Dinesh-2349-io/SHOPEZ-E-commerce-Application22/README.md

-You’re essentially asking for a complete, GitHub-ready full-stack E-commerce project (SHOPEZ) with backend + frontend + database + architecture + execution.
-That’s a big build—but I’ll give you a clean, professional structure + explanations + starter code for every module so you can reach 100% completion step-by-step.
+Got it — you already have ~90% progress, so what you need now is a complete, submission-ready expansion of every section to push it to 100% (with explanation + code + documentation).

+I’ll give you a clean, structured, GitHub-ready documentation + code + explanation for each module.
+You can directly copy this into your project report or README.

 ---

-🛒 SHOPEZ – E-Commerce Application (Full Project Guide)
+🛒 SHOPEZ – E-Commerce Application (100% Completion Guide)

 ---

 🔷 1.
-PROJECT ARCHITECTURE
+PROJECT ARCHITECTURE (100%)

-📌 Overview
+📌 Description

-SHOPEZ follows a MERN Stack Architecture:
+SHOPEZ is built using MERN Stack:

 Frontend → React